-Department of Defense: capitalize all letters (for theses, use the acronym DOD).
+Department of Defense: capitalize (for theses, use a lowercase "o" in the acronym DoD)

-Department of the Navy: capitalize all letters (for theses, use the acronym DON).
+Department of the Navy: capitalize (for theses, use a lowercase "o" in the acronym DoN)

 email: do not capitalize; no hyphen.

 embassy: capitalize when used as a proper noun ("the Philippine Embassy") but not when referring to it in an abbreviated form ("embassy personnel").